pnkfluffy/fractol/README.md

 # fractol
 A basic fractol rendering project.
 Contains mandlebrot, julia, and burningship fractols with variable zoom, RGB base values, and permutations of depth.
 To run this project, run make in the parent directory, then run using ./fractol [fractol type].
+Currently only works on MacOS.

 Controls: